knpuniversity/symfony/knpu/services-useful-objects.md

 ## Accessing the Container

-the first useful object is the `templating` service: it renders Twig templates.
+The first useful object is the `templating` service: it renders Twig templates.
 To get access to the service container, you need to extend Symfony's base controller.
 In `GenusController`, add `extends Controller` from FrameworkBundle.
 Hit tab to autocomplete and get the `use` statement.